matrix-org/synapse/docs/client-server/howto.rst

     }

 This will block waiting for an incoming event, timing out after several seconds.
-A client should repeatedly make requests with the ``from`` query parameter with the value of ``end`` (in this case ``215``).
+Even if there are no new events (as in the example above), there will be some pagination stream response keys.
+The client should make subsequent requests using the value of the ``"end"`` key (in this case ``215``) as the ``from`` query parameter.
 This value should be stored so when the client reopens your app after a period of inactivity, you can resume from where you got up to in the event stream.
-If it has been a long period of inactivity, there may be LOTS of events waiting for you.
+If it has been a long period of inactivity, there may be LOTS of events waiting for the user.
 In this case, you may wish to get all state instead and then resume getting live state from a newer end token.

 NB: The timeout can be changed by adding a ``timeout`` query parameter, which is in milliseconds.
 A timeout of 0 will not block.